 Understanding interests on your Macquarie Bank credit card

 Payments made to your Macquarie Bank credit card account are based on the calculation of a minimum monthly spend amount.

 How is Macquarie Bank credit card interest calculated?

 Interest on your Macquarie Bank credit card is calculated on the amount of money you spend using the card.
 The calculated interest is then charged on the balance you have outstanding each day of the statement cycle.

 Calculations are based on the Annual Percentage Rate or APR.
 The rate is displayed on each credit card statement that you receive.
 Interest is calculated daily, based off this annual rate.
 The formula used for this calculation is:

 Daily percentage rate = APR/365 days

 Interest rates vary over time and can change.
-Whenever an interest rate change occurs, you will be notified in writing and through advertisements in national newspapers.
-Your next credit card statement will also contain information about this rate change.
+Your next credit card statement will also contain information about rate changes.

 The calculation of interest depends on the kind of transactions you make, and the method in which you make repayments.

 When must payments be made to my Macquarie Bank Credit Card account?